-Marin Loo is an emerging Australian contemporary artist who paints vibrant landscapes and uplifting scenes of nature using color, form and illustrative brush strokes.
-"Peaceful, colourful and uplifting" are some of the words that describe her artwork.
+Marin Loo is an emerging Australian landscape artist who paints uplifting scenes in the natural and modern landscape."Peaceful, colorful and inviting” are some of the words that describe her work.

 She finally quit her job recently to fully pursue her true passion of art.
 Through her time, she has participated in a number of art shows and been a finalist at national prizes.